If you invest in individual stocks, and especially if you’re an active trader, having a good stock screener is one of your most important tools.

-For a limited time, you can get 40% off their subscription after a two week trial.
-Use code SUMMERSALE40 by June 25th for your discount.
+For a limited time, you can get 50% off your first month, quarter, or year (works for any plan but only for the first billing cycle!) after a two week trial.
+Use promotion code JULY50 by 7/31/2021 for your discount.
 This works on any Benzinga Pro Essential plan, including their monthly, quarterly, and annual billing schedules.
 They rarely offer this high of a discount.

 Finbox bills itself as “the most complete toolbox for investors”, and it’s not hard to see why.
 It’s one of the most comprehensive stock screeners available.
 It offers more than 800 financial metrics and even allows you to export data to Excel, Google Sheets, and CSV file formats.
 It also provides watch lists, charts, hedge fund portfolio trackers, and preset screens.